- Media content – e.g., embedded videos and images, news feeds, social media feeds, etc.

 Several rulings by the US federal government make it crystal clear that it does not matter who created the inaccessible content or code.
 As long as it is on your site, then you are responsible for making it accessible.

-So, how could website owners and developers mitigate such non-compliance risks?
+How can website owners and developers mitigate non-compliance risks?